 Planes Causing Panic

 Planes don’t often boast the historical staying power of haunted transportation.
 But once in a while, there seems to be some truly scary stuff reported on certain flights that give off bad vibes.
 One time a staff member who worked at the Copenhagen Airport shared stories of Sterling Airlines haunted Boeing 747.
 Known as “The Yellow one”, this odd plane is said to have random thumps on the roof when being cleaned at night.
 A woman once passed away on a flight years ago and some think she still haunts its cabin.
-Passengers also seem to dread some flights and have the hair rise on the back of their neck before boarding – without even knowing the plane’s creepy history.
+Passengers also seem to dread flights aboard this aircraft, claiming the hairs are rising on the back of their necks before boarding – all without even knowing the plane’s creepy history.

 The Haunted Taxi of New Orleans